saudsami/AgoraTools/mdx2md/README.md

 * Loads global variables into a dictionary.
 * Creates product and platform dictionaries to resolve `<Vpl>` and `<Vpd>` tags.
-* Reads the `.mdx` file and recursively resolves all the import statements .
+* Reads the `.mdx` file and recursively resolves all the import statements.
 * Resolves `<PlatformWrapper>` tags to filter content for the selected platform.
 * Resolves `<ProductWrapper>` tags to filter content for the selected product.
 * Replaces global variables `<Vg k="KEY" />` with values.